GiorgiMakharadze/rust-notes/README.md

 # Chapter 5: Structs in Rust

 ## **What Are Structs?**
 Structs in Rust are used to **group related data together**.
 They are similar to tuples but provide additional clarity and flexibility by **associating names** with each piece of data.Each struct you define is its own type, even though the fields within the struct might have the same or different types.
+Structs by default does not implement copy traid so ownership moves if not spacify.

 ### **Why Use Structs Instead of Tuples?**
 ✔ Structs **name** each field, making the code easier to understand.